esl/MongooseIM/doc/user-guide/Push-notifications.md

 ### Enabling push notifications

 The next and the last step is to enable push notifications on the server that handles your messages (and have [mod_push][] enabled).
-Lets assume this server**** is available under `mychat.com` domain.
+Let's assume this server**** is available under `mychat.com` domain.

-To enable push notifications in simplest configuration, just send the following stanza:
+To enable push notifications in the simplest configuration, just send the following stanza:

 ```xml
 <iq type='set' id='x43'>